-As a public producer and distributor with a mandate to reflect the lives, experiences and perspectives of Canadians in its works, the NFB is firmly committed to following and initiating best practices and policies that ensure equitable representation of underrepresented demographic groups behind the camera, in key craft positions, in the stories we produce and in how those stories are told.
+As a public producer and distributor with a mandate to reflect the lives, experiences and perspectives of all Canadians in its works, the NFB is firmly committed to specific engagements and to following and initiating best practices that ensure equitable representation of underrepresented demographic groups behind the camera, in key craft positions, in the stories the NFB produces and in how those stories are told.

 Table of Contents